 Château Suduiraut, Sauternes

+The estate was destroyed during the Fronde insurrection of the 16th century and then rebuilt again in the 17th century.
+The estate was renamed to Cru du Roy in the 18th century by Jean Joseph Duroy.
 The picturesque chateau is surrounded by gardens originally designed by André Le Nôtre, a landscape architect best known for designing the park at the Palace of Versailles.
-Today the chateau is selectively rented out for conferences (often not wine related) but is also used for AXA Millesimes events.
+Today the chateau is selectively rented out for conferences (often not wine related) but is also used for AXA Millésimes events.

 The vineyards are planted in rounded river washed sand and gravel that is 10-12 meters in depth before hitting a limestone layer.
 The oldest vines on the property date back to 1937.
-The property is around 50 meters above sea level – with their prominent next door neighbor Château d’Yquem only slighter higher in elevation.
+The vines are planted as high-density in the following varietal proportions: 80% Semillon, 15% Sauvignon Blanc and 5% Sauvignon Gris.
+The average vine age is around 35 years.
+The property is around 50 meters above sea level; their prominent next door neighbor Château d’Yquem is located only slighter higher in elevation.

 Primary fermentation is conducted in barrel – a previous winemaking team helped develop their own proprietary temperature control system for the barrels using two stainless steel rods, one metal rod hooks up to a water pipe system that was built alongside all of their barrels – and cool water is pumped into the rods helping regulate each barrels’ temperature during fermentation.
 No secondary fermentation is conducted on the sweet wines.
 Of approximately 1,000 barrels used each year (9 different coopers 19 different toast levels), approximately 25-30 percent are new French oak.